Home Majors Construction Management

-Construction Management Degree
+Construction Management

 Students study project planning, cost estimation, scheduling, contract administration, building codes, and the management of commercial and residential construction projects from start to finish.
 Graduates typically pursue careers as construction managers, project managers, estimators, and site superintendents for general contractors, developers, and construction management firms.
 The construction industry is booming, and experienced construction managers can earn six-figure salaries with strong career growth.

-What Construction Management Graduates Do
+What Construction Management graduates do

 Your career will likely begin on-site, not behind a desk.
 As an assistant project manager or project engineer, you’ll spend your days coordinating schedules with subcontractors, verifying that materials have arrived, and troubleshooting why a shipment of steel is delayed.
 You are the central hub of communication on a bustling job site.